 This book develops new ways of thinking beyond the nation as a form of political community by seeking to transcend ethnonational categories of ‘us’ and ‘them’.
 Drawing on scholarship and cases spanning Pacific Asia and Europe, it steps outside assumptions linking nation to state.

 Accessible yet theoretically rich, it explores how to think about nationhood beyond narrow binaries and even broader cosmopolitan ideals.
-Using cutting edge critical research, it fundamentally challenges the positive connotations of British patriotism and UK politics’ increasingly shrill anti-immigrant discourse, pointing to how these continue to reproduce vocabularies of belonging that are dependent on ethnonational and racialised categorizations.
+Using cutting-edge critical research, it fundamentally challenges the positive connotations of British patriotism and UK politics’ increasingly shrill anti-immigrant discourse, pointing to how these continue to reproduce vocabularies of belonging that are dependent on ethnonational and racialised categorisations.

 Claire Sutherland is a senior lecturer in politics at Durham University, UK.
 Her main research interests are nationalism and nation-building, particularly in Southeast Asia and Western Europe.